Fall Family Trip to Rocky Mountain National Park in

 Day One

-Father and son at Historic Park Theater in Estes Park
+Father and son at historic theatre in Estes Park, Colorado.

 Day Two

-Moon at sunrise at Horseshoe park in RMNP
+Moon at sunrise in Horseshoe Park in RMNP

 Day Three